Xonshiz/comic-dl/docs/index.md

 -rn,--range                            Selects the range of Chapters to download (Default = All) [ Ex : --range 1-10 (This will download first 10 episodes of a series)]
 --convert						       Tells the script to convert the downloaded Images to PDF or anything else.
 (Supported Values : pdf, cbz) (Default : No) [By default, script will not convert anything.]
 --keep   							   Tells the script whether to keep the files after conversion or not.
 (Supported : No, False) (Default : Yes/True) [By default, images will be kept even after conversion.]
+--quality   						   Tells the script about the image quality you want to download.
+(Supported Values : low/bad/worst/mobile/cancer) [By default, images will be downloaded in Highest Quality Available.
+No need to provide any option.]
 ```
 #### Note :
 1.)
 Some websites like bato.to don't let you view some pages if you're not logged in.
 You'll have to create an account and pass the login information to the script via `-p` and `-u` arguments.